Research Visa Sponsorship Jobs in Kentucky

 Which visa types are most common for research roles in Kentucky?

-H-1B is the most common visa category for research roles in Kentucky, covering positions in life sciences, data science, and engineering research that qualify as specialty occupations.
-Universities and nonprofit research institutions can also sponsor J-1 exchange visitor visas for postdoctoral researchers and research scholars.
+H-1B visa is the most common visa category for research roles in Kentucky, covering positions in life sciences, data science, and engineering research that qualify as specialty occupations.
+Universities and nonprofit research institutions can also sponsor J-1 visa exchange visitor visas for postdoctoral researchers and research scholars.
 Cap-exempt employers, including universities and affiliated research hospitals, can file H-1B petitions year-round without competing in the annual lottery.

 How to find research visa sponsorship jobs in Kentucky?